SinisterSpatula/ResponderUtils/Patch Notes.md

 ### How To Update ###

-> (for v14 please see the additional instructions in the file called DATCU Install Readme.txt in your download zip).
+> (for v14 please see the additional instructions in the file called DATCU Install Readme.txt in your download zip and also you will need to update your caddyfile (caddy config file) for BofA - just replace your BoA caddy config with the one you see in v14 download).
 On the controller head to database -> reset and click the download button, so that you have a current backup of your database.
 Next, find the viewcontent/download link from your purchase email to download the newest version.
 Then, replace both of your plug-in folders (controller AND utilities) with the new version.
 If needed, go back to database -> reset screen and click upload to restore your database backup file.
 <br/>
 <br/>